CPS principal, five other city teachers surprised with Golden Apple awards

 Kathleen Lopez Rodriguez from Charter Oak Primary Academy in Peoria was this year’s other recipient.

-Calloway, a lifelong South Side resident, has been the principal of Kenwood Academy for five years now.
-She started working in education as a guidance counselor, then held several other positions before becoming an assistant principal, and finally, principal.
+Calloway, a lifelong South Side resident, has been principal of Kenwood Academy for five years.
+She started in education as a guidance counselor, then held several other positions before becoming an assistant principal, and finally, principal.

 “I’ve never really picked jobs,” she said.
 “I’ve just kind of always was invited or I fell into them because I really just wanted to work with kids.”

-The Hyde Park resident plans to stay at Kenwood, where she’s worked for the last two decades.
+The Hyde Park resident plans to stay at Kenwood, where she’s worked for 20 years.

-Calloway said she never imagined she’d win an award from the Golden Apple Foundation, which is also known for giving scholarships to students who go into education.
+Calloway said she never imagined she’d getting an award from the Golden Apple Foundation, which is also known for giving scholarships to students who go into education.

-“I never, never, never thought I’d win one,” Calloway laughed, adding that she was “humbled and extremely flattered” to be in the company of previous award winners, including a previous Kenwood Academy principal.
+“I never, never, never thought I’d win one,” Calloway said, laughing.
+She was “humbled and extremely flattered” to be in the company of others who’ve won, including a previous Kenwood Academy principal.

-The award includes a $5,000 award for Calloway, as well as a $5,000 for a project for her choice that will benefit her school.
+The award includes a $5,000 award for Calloway, as well as a $5,000 for a project of her choice that will benefit her school.

-Calloway said she was considering putting the money towards helping her students with access to post-secondary education, but also noted the school’s dance studio could use a renovation.
+Calloway said she was considering putting the money toward helping her students with access to post-secondary education but also noted the school’s dance studio could use a renovation.

 Calloway wasn’t the only Chicago-area educator who won an award from the foundation this week.